Ali-Kabbadj/Purple-Theme-Fluent-UI/README.md

 - **Deep Purple**: `#2D1B3D` - Sidebar and secondary elements

 ### **🎪 Theme Features**
+- **Customizability** - Full controll over all aspects of theming
+- **Hot-Reload** - not really, but all configurable files have watchers that get triggered on change to prompt the user for a restart
 - **Modern Fluent UI Integration** - Seamless Microsoft Fluent design language
 - **Eye-friendly Purple Tones** - Optimized for extended coding sessions
 - **High Contrast Elements** - Perfect readability in all lighting conditions